 - Grab some sweets at Schaklad Chocolate Factory

-- See the Texas Ballet, Symphony Orchestra, or the Fort Worth Opera at Bass Perfomance Hall
+- See the Texas Ballet, Symphony Orchestra, the Fort Worth Opera or Mean Girls the Musical at Bass Performance Hall

 - Get some belly laughs at Hyena Comedy Club or Four Day Weekend